QuilonQuest/ProximaNet/README.md

 - Vimeo approach to video content monetisation
 - Disney approach to video art monetisation

+## Introduction
+- A Layer 3 interoperability and integrity protocol powered by our award winning Semiott Streaming Framework
+- Aimed to create streaming services of verifiable advertisement contents and channels from across Ethereum, Binance, Harmony etc.

 ## What it does
 - Time Tokenisation of New Media
 - Trust Tokenisation of New Media